Project Description

 BRIEF

-Moving patients from one ward to another involves more than it seems.
-Departments often place patients temporarily in free beds from sister wards until their own beds become available.
-This requires timely coordination, so an early request would reduce logistical problems.
+Moving patients within the hospital is more complex than it seems.
+Departments often use temporarily available beds on sister wards until their own beds become available.
+Timely coordination is essential to minimize logistical challenges, emphasizing the need for early requests.
 With high patient inflows, the hospital must have enough staff to ensure that patients can be properly accommodated and receive clinical care.
 Last but not least, by gaining insight into the right information, hospital staff could take more efficient preventive action, for instance by carrying out more discharge rounds when there is a peak of patients coming in.

-• Statistic simulation of patient movements within the hospitals
+• Statistic simulation of patient movements within the hospitals: Developing simulations to comprehend and optimize the flow of patients within the hospital.

 CHALLENGES